 In support of fewer restrictions/protections, one Work Track member noted that objections processes could be used to address cases where a substantial number of people associated with a geographic community opposed an application.
 In this proposal, the objection would have to be supported by a substantial portion of the geographic community described/implicated by the name and there would need to be a stated public policy reason for the objection.

 In conversations about potential additional categories of strings, Work Track members discussed scope and applicability of law.
 Please see sub-section 3 “Law and Public Policy” for additional information about this discussion.

+The Work Track discussed whether principles discussed in the context of city names might also be useful in conversations related to non-AGB terms.
+Some support was expressed for the following:

+In alignment with Principle C from the 2007 GNSO recommendations on new gTLDs, the program should allow for the introduction of new gTLDs.

+In alignment with Principle A from the 2007 GNSO recommendations on new gTLDs, enhance the predictability for all parties.

+It was suggested by one Work Track member that predictability of timeframes is an essential element of predictability.

+Reduce the likelihood of conflicts within the process, as well as after the process concludes and TLDs are delegated.

+Questions were raised about how “conflicts” are defined in this context.
+Different opinions were expressed about the best way to avoid conflicts.
+For example, for some, requiring that relevant stakeholders come “to the table” early in the process reduces the chance of conflict.
+For others, conflicts can be reduced by reducing the number or bases by which conflict can be initiated.
+Some Work Track members noted that in some cases, it is not a problem for there to be conflicts, if these conflicts help to resolve competing legitimate interests.

+Some support was expressed for the principle of simplicity.

 6. GENERAL PROPOSALS